senocular/senocular.github.com/articles/js_history_of_decorators.md

 The next iteration of the decorators specification greatly expanded on legacy decorators adding additional functionality and adding to the capabilities of decorators.
 With these improvements, decorators could be used with fields as well as methods, and even supported interacting with private members.
 A single decorator was also capable of creating additional definitions within a class on top of the one being decorated.

-To support the extra functionality, the object descriptor used by decorators was expanded to include the original values along with the following new properties:
+To support the extra functionality, the normal object descriptor used by decorators was expanded to include all of the original descriptor values along with the following properties, either pre-populated or added by the user, to represent a new decorator descriptor object:

 * **kind**: Identifies the kind of property decorated or the kind of decoration being applied.
 Values include: `"class"`, `"method"`, `"field"`, `"accessor"`, or `"hook"`.
 * **key**: The name of the member or class being decorated.